What is phishing?

 Use email security gateway with real-time phishing intelligence that draws from large data sources and analytics and provides continuous protection from emerging threats.

-Consider training your staff on how to spot phishing attempts with a simulated phishing attack.
+Train your staff spotting phishing attempts with a simulated attack.

 #1 Get executive management on board.